 Timely has a couple features that make it great for managers who prioritize clear reporting from their employees.
 The first of which is the ability for employees to “schedule” their work planning ahead with time estimates, so employers can clearly see who has too much or too little on their plate.
 Their platform easily integrates into any of the major web calendars to schedule tasks as estimated times.

 Then, as work is completed, Timely tracks those tasks as logged hours compared to the estimates, showing employers what the actual cost of the work was compared to the predicted budget.

 Tick is a solid option for managers who are working with extremely tight budgets.
 Managers can set the maximum time/budget per project for each employee so they can get real-time reporting on the number of hours remaining on a budget.

 Tick makes it simple to toggle between multiple timers by sub-tasks within a single project to help employees work effectively, as well as communicate back to managers about what tasks are taking the longest.

 Regardless of your choice, the bottom line is that time tracking apps are a cost-effective way to manage the time of your employees, keep them focused on their tasks and maximize efficiency.

 What other Time Doctor alternatives did we miss?

 Do you already use one of these Time Doctor competitors?
 Tell us about your experience, or, if you use one that we didn’t cover, let us know in the comments below.

 Still not happy with your findings?
-Check out our master list of time tracking software reviews to learn about other available alternatives.
+Check out our full list of time tracking software reviews to learn about other available alternatives.

 This post was originally published May 22, 2015, and was updated for accuracy July 2018.